Open-Cascade-SAS/OCCT/dox/user_guides/ocaf/ocaf.md

 External links refer from one document to another.
 They allow you to update the copy of data  framework later on.

-@image html /user_guides/ocaf/images/ocaf_image012.png  "External links between documents"
-@image latex /user_guides/ocaf/images/ocaf_image012.png  "External links between documents"
+@figure{/user_guides/ocaf/images/ocaf_image012.png, "External links between documents"}

 Note that documents can be copied with or without a possibility of updating an external link.